-Shrill carder bee recovery project
+Shrill carder bee project

-Amphibian and Reptile Conservation, Bat Conservation Trust, Buglife, Bumblebee Conservation Trust, Butterfly Conservation, Plantlife, RSPB and Natural England.
+The Back from the Brink partnership is made up of the following organisations: Amphibian and Reptile Conservation, Bat Conservation Trust, Buglife, Bumblebee Conservation Trust, Butterfly Conservation, Plantlife, RSPB and Natural England.

-This project is part of the Back from the Brink partnership project, which is funded from a variety of sources including the Heritage Lottery Fund, Esmée Fairbairn Foundation, EU Life, Forestry Commission, Garfield Weston Foundation, Patsy Wood Trust and the People’s Postcode Lottery.
+Funding included the National Lottery Heritage Fund, Esmée Fairbairn Foundation, EU Life, Forestry Commission, Garfield Weston Foundation, Patsy Wood Trust and the People’s Postcode Lottery.

 For more information about the Shrill carder project, please email email@example.com